 In the dazzling clothing market, we are often attracted by styles and designs, but rarely delve into the secrets of fabrics that cling to the skin.
 PLA fiber, a green material that combines excellent performance with environmental concepts, is quietly changing the future of the textile industry.
 Today, let us explore how to accurately identify PLA fiber and unveil its unique veil.

-PLA fiber, as a revolutionary eco-friendly fiber, originates from the deep pursuit of sustainable development.
+PLA fiber as a revolutionary eco-friendly fiber, originates from the deep pursuit of sustainable development.
 It uses renewable plant resources such as corn, cassava, and straw as raw materials, and is converted into biodegradable polyester fibers through high-tech biological fermentation and chemical synthesis.
 This fiber not only reduces dependence on non-renewable resources such as petroleum during production but also naturally degrades into carbon dioxide and water after disposal, returning to the natural cycle and achieving full lifecycle green management from source to end.
-Fabrics made from PLA fiber are ideal for fashion, casual wear, sporting goods, and even sanitary products, due to their excellent feel, good drapability, UV resistance, and low flammability.
+Fabrics made from PLA yarn are ideal for fashion, casual wear, sporting goods, and even sanitary products, due to their excellent feel, good drapability, UV resistance, and low flammability.

 To identify PLA fiber, microscopic observation is the first step.
 Under the microscope, the cross-section of PLA fiber exhibits a nearly circular outline, while the longitudinal section shows smooth surfaces with visible spots.
 This unique morphological structure provides intuitive evidence for professional inspectors.